danboe90/ESP32RoomData/README.md

 - [ ] Route for  /btSettings

 ## Usage
+Download the entire project to your hard-drive and flash the sketch to your HelTec ESP32-LoRa.
+Do not forget to upload the data-directory to your SPIFFS.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.